Richsoul/My-first-game/README.md

 - bounceoff reaction on engine(almost)5 hours
 Friday:
 - polish everything upolished/undone
-- the same score labels in different scenes should indicate the same score
+- the same score labels in different scenes should indicate the same score(complete)

 #### Week 3
 * [goals for the week, should be finishing all core gameplay]